 Figure 4.
 GWA of B. cinerea lesion size on individual tomato genotypes.

-Botrytis cinerea chromosomes are differentiated by shading, alternating light and dark grey.
+Botrytis cinerea chromosomes are differentiated by shading in alternating light and dark gray.

-a) Manhattan plot of estimated SNP effect sizes from bigRR for B. cinerea lesion size using a single tomato accession, LA2093.
-Permutation-derived thresholds are shown in horizontal dashed lines.
+a) Manhattan plot of estimated SNP effect sizes by bigRR (ridge-regression approach) for B. cinerea lesion size using a single tomato accession, LA2093.
+Permutation-derived thresholds are shown as horizontal dashed lines.

 b) The number of tomato accessions for which a B. cinerea SNP was significantly linked to lesion development by bigRR using the 99% permutation threshold.
-Frequency is number of phenotypes in which the SNP exceeds the threshold.
+Frequency is the number of phenotypes in which the SNP exceeds the threshold.
 Vertical dotted lines identify regions with overlap between the top 100 large-effect SNPs for LA2093 and significance across the majority (≥6) of tomato genotypes tested.

 Figure 5.
 Frequency of overlap in B. cinerea GWA significance across tomato accessions.

 a) The frequency with which the B. cinerea SNPs significantly associate with lesion size on the 12 tomato accessions using bigRR and the 99% permutation threshold.
-The black line indicates the expected frequency of random overlap, given the number of significant SNPs per plant genotype and size of total SNP set.
+The black line indicates the expected frequency of random overlap, given the number of significant SNPs per plant genotype and the size of the total SNP set.
 The inset zooms in on the distribution for overlapping SNPs above 6 plant genotypes for easier visualization.
 There were no SNPs expected to overlap by random chance in the inset.

 b) The frequency with which B. cinerea genes significantly associated with lesion size on the 12 tomato accessions.
 Genes were called as significant if there was one significant SNP called at the 99% permutation threshold within the gene body, or within 2 kb of the gene body.